stanleymho/CourseProject/README.md

 1. First, _tweetscollect_ is used to collect the tweets for a given topic from Twitter and write the tweets into a file (i.e. tweets.json).
 2. Next, _sentimentalyze_ takes the tweets returned from _tweetscollect_, and performs _sentiment analysis_ on these tweets using _Amazon Comprehend_ and output the result into another file (i.e. sentiment.json).
 3. Finally, _sentimentgraph_ takes the result from _sentimentalyze_ to create a _Sentiment Trend Graph_ for visualization.

+**ATTENTION TO REVIEWERS: To better understand how to use these software, please watch the [Software Usage Tutorial Presentation](https://drive.google.com/file/d/1uAjvmu3oai6wEMxDIIw5moyfi71hFeWb/view?usp=sharing) or read the [Final Project Documentation](/Final-Project-Documentation.pdf) for more details.**

 ## Prerequisites